 - Expansion slots: 5 × Zorro II, ISA slots, CPU slot, video slot

 The original Amiga 2000 shipped with just a single floppy drive for storage.
-This was followed up fairly early by the Amiga 2000/HD, which bundled an A2090 hard drive controller and a SCSI hard drive.
+This was followed up fairly early by the Amiga 2000HD, which bundled an A2090 hard drive controller and a SCSI hard drive.
 In 1988, Commodore shipped the Amiga 2500/20, which added the Amiga 2620 CPU card to the CPU slot.
-It contains an 14.3 MHz 68020, a 68881 FPU, and a 68851 MMU along with 2 MB of 32-bit memory.
-The A2000’s original 68000 CPU remained installed on the motherboard, but is not used.
+It contains a 14.3 MHz Motorola 68020, a 68881 FPU, and a 68851 MMU along with 2 MB of 32-bit RAM (Fast RAM).
+The A2000’s original 68000 CPU remained installed on the motherboard, but was not used.
 In 1989, the A2500/20 was replaced by the Amiga 2500/30, which came with the A2630 CPU card, 25 MHz 68030 and the 68882 FPU with up to 4 MB of 32-bit memory.

-The accelerator cards (A2620 and A2630) were also available separately as upgrades for the Amiga 2000 or Amiga 2500/HD.
+The accelerator cards, A2620 and A2630, were also available separately as upgrades for the Amiga 2000 or Amiga 2500/HD.